-NOW THERE'S A NAME FOR VISIONARY TECHNOLOGY: INGENIEUR No other watch from IWC has cemented the company's reputation for technical expertise as strongly as the first Ingenieur, launched in 1955 with an IWC automatic movement housed in a soft-iron inner case for protection against magnetic fields.
+NOW THERE'S A NAME FOR VISIONARY TECHNOLOGY: INGENIEUR

+N o other watch from IWC has cemented the company's reputation for technical expertise as strongly as the first Ingenieur, launched in 1955 with an IWC automatic movement housed in a soft-iron inner case for protection against magnetic fields.
 The giant leap from hand-wound to automatic movements had been made four years earlier with the then revolutionary IWC 85 calibre with central seconds, whose origins dated back to the 1940s.
 However, it was only with the Ingenieur that IWC catapulted itself into the vanguard of Swiss manufacturers competing to create the first bidirectional automatic movement.
-Its winding system - featuring a rocking bar and rollers in the automatic 85-calibre family - goes all the way back to Technical Director Albert Pellaton and set new standards in watchmaking.
+Its winding system - featuring a rocking bar and rollers in the automatic 85-calibre family - goes all the way back to technical director Albert Pellaton and set new standards in watchmaking.
 The Yacht Club and the Ingenieur SL in the 1960s and 70s, featuring the further developed 8541 and 854 calibres (with and without date display), were even more robust.
 The Yacht Club's movement even had a shock-absorption system cushioned on rubber buffers.
-From 1976, the 8541ES calibre - the distillation of all the company's movement-making expertise - was used in the Ingenieur SL, Reference 1832.
+From 1976, the ultra-slim 8541ES calibre - the distillation of all the company's movement-making expertise - was used in the Ingenieur SL, Reference 1832.
 This watch is still much sought after by collectors today, and its unusual shape has become one of the hallmark features of all subsequent models in the Ingenieur watch family: the five distinctive bores in the bezel, the "graph paper" design - as it used to be known to collectors - on the dial and the bolt of lightning in the logo.
-When IWC manufactured its first titanium cases in the early 1980s, the ultra-slim Ingenieur Titanium, Reference 3350, was one of the front runners.
-In 1989, IWC presented an Ingenieur, Reference 3508, with protection against magnetic fields up to 500,000 amperes per metre that could withstand even an magnetic resonance tomograph.
+When IWC manufactured its first titanium cases in the early 1980s, the ultraslim Ingenieur Titanium, Reference 3350, was one of the front runners.
+In 1989, IWC presented an Ingenieur, Reference 3508, with protection against magnetic fields up to 500,000 amperes per metre that could withstand even a magnetic resonance tomograph.
+Top: The first time the hallmarks of the watch family's design feature together: Ingenieur SL, Reference 1832, unveiled 1976 Top: Ingenieur watches prove their ruggedness in practical use, here scaling the bizarre rock formations found in the south-western USA